N00TN00T/Wizzy/README.md

 # Wizzy Engine
-Wizzy engine aims to be a cross-platform interactive application engine for creating any form of interactive applications from a 3D modelling application or a 2D graphics application to a game engine.
+Wizzy engine aims to be a cross-platform interactive application engine for creating any form of interactive applications from a 3D modelling application or a 2D graphics application to a game engine interface.

 ## Building